albert-tarkaa/GPL/README.md

    - Saving and loading a program to/from a text file.
    - Syntax checking for valid commands and parameters, reporting errors using exceptions.

 ## Basic Drawing Commands<a name="basic-drawing-commands"></a>

 5. Basic drawing commands are case insensitive and include:
+   - Each command should is considered functional if:
+       - at least one commit with good description
+       - full XML documentation
+       - a Unit Test
+       - XML Documentation for the Unit Test
+       - At least one commit for Unit Test
    - Positioning the pen (moveTo).
    - Drawing with the pen (drawTo).
    - Clearing the drawing area (clear command).